priya18110/Atliq-grands-hospitality-analysis/README.md

 4. Increase weekend rates with special offers to raise revenue without losing occupancy.

-5. Prioritize reliable booking sources like MakeMyTrip and reduce cancellations from “Others”.
+5. Prioritize reliable booking sources like MakeyourTrip and reduce cancellations from “Others”.

 6. Regularly collect and act on guest feedback, especially from lower-rated properties, to address pain points quickly and improve overall satisfaction.